osg-htc/docs/docs/security/tokens/overview.md

 Bearer Token Overview
 =====================

-Bearer Tokens are a security method used for accessing compute and storage resources, introduced as a replacement for X.509.
+Token-based Authentication and Authorization Infrastructure (AAI) is a security method that is intended as the replacement for X.509 for accessing compute and storage resources.
+This document will describe "bearer tokens," which are one of the components of Token AAI;
+bearer tokens are the type of token that server software such as HTCondor and XRootD will primarily interact with.

-Bearer Tokens are credential strings in the [JSON Web Token (JWT)](https://jwt.io) format;
+Bearer tokens are credential strings in the [JSON Web Token (JWT)](https://jwt.io) format.
-a JWT is a small piece of JSON data with a signature that can be verified.
+A JWT consists of a JSON header, a JSON payload, and a signature that can be verified.
+The payload contains a number of fields, called "claims", that describe the token and what it can access.

 There are two JWT-based token standards that can be used with OSG software: [SciTokens](https://scitokens.org) and [WLCG Tokens](https://github.com/WLCG-AuthZ-WG/common-jwt-profile/blob/master/profile.md).
+These standards describe the claims that are used in the payload of the JWT.

+A bearer token (sometimes called an "access token") is a short-lived credential, performing a similar role as a grid proxy did in X.509.
 X.509 proxies established identity (the DN in your subject) and group membership (VOMS FQANs).
 Servers made decisions about access based on those properties.
 Tokens also have 'scope' which can restrict the actions that can be done with the token.